brianglass/anastasis/files/thursday_matins3.md

 After the 3rd Reading other.

-In praise we hymn you, Nicholas, as herald of the truth and radiant beacon of the world, and as we ask in faith we cry out, Â‘As you snatched the innocent from death, so rescue us, O Holy one, from dangers, affliction and every dread trouble.
+In praise we hymn you, Nicholas, as herald of the truth and radiant beacon of the world, and as we ask in faith we cry out, ‘As you snatched the innocent from death, so rescue us, O Holy one, from dangers, affliction and every dread trouble.

 ****